himza25/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 Task 7: This task is about creating a Python function that replaces or adds key/value in a dictionary.
 Task 8: This task is about creating a Python function that deletes a key in a dictionary.
 Task 9: This task is about creating a Python function that returns a new dictionary with all values multiplied by 2.
+Task 10: This task is about creating a Python function that returns a key with the biggest integer value.